 Cranberry Sauce Smoothies

-I made these quick and easy cranberry smoothies on Black Friday morning, and they were delicious!
-In addition to a heaping cup of cranberry sauce, I added oats for whole grains and Greek yogurt for protein.
-My cranberry sauce may have been hinted with bourbon, but a little bourbon flavor for breakfast never hurt anyone 😉 It was very subtle and the alcohol had cooked out anyways.
+My cranberry sauce may be laced with a tiny bit of bourbon, but a little bourbon flavor for breakfast never hurt anyone 😉 It was very subtle and the alcohol had cooked out anyways.

 Cranberry Sauce Smoothies